Lancaster Bible College

-Lancaster Bible College | Capital Seminary and Graduate School (LBC | Capital) is a private Bible college, seminary, and graduate school in Lancaster, Pennsylvania.
+Lancaster Bible College is a private Bible college, seminary, and graduate school in Lancaster, Pennsylvania.

 Lancaster Bible College offers non-credit courses, undergraduate, master's, and doctoral degree programs.
 The college offers several Master of Arts and Master of Education degree programs, along with three Doctorate programs.

-In addition to the Lancaster location which houses all of the traditional undergraduate programs, LBC has four additional sites that offer accelerated undergraduate degrees for adult students and graduate programs.
-These affiliated sites are in Greenbelt, Maryland; Philadelphia, Pennsylvania; and Boca Raton, Florida.

 History

 Founded in 1933 by Henry J. Heydt, the original name of the school was Lancaster School of the Bible.
 In 1957, the college made the move to its current location in Manheim Township, Lancaster County, Pennsylvania.
 In 1973, the school took on its current name, and in 1981 the Pennsylvania Department of Education gave LBC official approval to offer the Bachelor of Science in Bible degree.

 In 1994, LBC's graduate school was approved to award Master of Arts in Bible, Ministry, Counseling, and Master of Education degrees in School Counseling and Consulting Resource Teacher.